 Exceptional circumstances - normally acceptable

 Short-term illness of student.
 In circumstances where you are unable to seek medical advice, or where it would not be appropriate to seek medical advice e.g. gastroenteritis, flu, food-poisoning, migraine.
-Self-certification is initially acceptable for this category of exceptional circumstances, up to a maximum of 14 calendar days (excluding University closure periods).
+Self-certification is initially acceptable for this category of exceptional circumstances, up to a maximum of seven calendar days (excluding University closure days).

 COVID-19 related personal circumstances.
 A new category of exceptional circumstances has been established to deal with COVID-19 related personal circumstances that may impact students’ academic performance.
-Self-certification is initially acceptable for this category of exceptional circumstances, up to a maximum of 14 calendar days (excluding University closure periods).
+Self-certification is initially acceptable for this category of exceptional circumstances, up to a maximum of seven calendar days (excluding University closure days).
 This category will cover the circumstances set out below:

 - students who are displaying symptoms of COVID-19;